-The importance of this syndrome is the recognition that cutaneous vascular lesions may hint at an accompanying spinal cord angioma or AVM that may result in weakness or paralysis.
+The importance of this syndrome is the recognition that cutaneous vascular lesions may hint at an accompanying spinal cord angioma/AVM that may result in weakness or paralysis.

 Patients typically present in childhood or adolescence with sudden onset of back or lower extremity radicular pain associated with numbness that can be localized below a specific dermatome.

-The classic finding on plain film was vertical striations of the vertebral body.
-Plain films are usually of limited value but on occasion may show bony erosion of the spinal canal involving pedicles, lamina, or foramina in addition to involvement of the vertebral body itself
+The classic finding on plain film is vertical striations of the vertebral body.
+Plain films are usually of limited value but on occasion may show bony erosion of the spinal canal involving pedicles, lamina, or foramina in addition to involvement of the vertebral body.

-CT imaging may demonstrate intra-medullary or epidural haemorrhage.
+CT imaging may demonstrate intramedullary or epidural hemorrhage.
 Plain CT with bone windows may demonstrate vertebral body erosion and assist in determining whether the lesion originates from the spinal canal or from the vertebral body.
 Foraminal enlargement may also suggest the presence of dilated venous structures compressing exiting nerve roots in patients with symptoms of radiculopathy.

 Treatment and prognosis